zarif98sjs/RedBlackTree-An-Intuitive-Approach/README.md

 &nbsp;
 The idea is almost identical to regular BST .
 We compare the key wih the one in the tree and decide to go left , right or **middle** .
 Yes , the middle part is the only new thing here .
 This addition of new option is not hard to see why , since there can be 2 keys per node , the number of paths to take will be 3 of course !
 &nbsp;
 Now , what happens when  we find the position for insertion key .
-If adding this key doesn't change the property that we assumed (atmost 2 keys per node) , we can just easily add it !
+If adding this key doesn't change the property that we assumed (at most 2 keys per node) , we can just easily add it !
 - **When can we just add it without any concern ?**
 If we find that there is only 1 key , then we can just add another key and our tree properties will be perfectly fine !